The 25 Most Expensive Foods in the World in 2025

 13. Caciocavallo Podolico

 Named after the type of cows the milk comes from (a species of bovine called “podolica”), this Italian cheese is one of the most expensive in the world.
 It’s aged in special caves and then hand-stretched, resulting in a cheese that is similar to provolone in taste but quite different in price.
-A kilogram of this hand-made cheese will cost around $140 to $200, sometimes more.
+A kilogram of this handmade cheese will cost around $140 to $200, sometimes more.

 14. Bluefin Tuna

-One of the most well-known on this list of expensive food, bluefin tuna is a prized fish that’s particularly popular for use in Japanese cuisine, specifically as an ingredient for sushi and sashimi.
-Due to overfishing, bluefin tuna has become an endangered species, which only makes the already-pricey ingredient even more expensive.
-Pieces of quality bluefin tuna can be close to $80 at top-end sushi restaurants.
-A full fish can sell for around $300,000 at fish markets.
+One of the most well-known on this list of expensive foods, bluefin tuna is a prized fish that’s particularly popular for use in Japanese cuisine, specifically as an ingredient for sushi and sashimi.

 15. Abalone

 Another of the most expensive types of seafood in the world is abalone, a species of sea snail.
 The main kind consumed is Australian abalone, from the coast of South Australia, and one mollusk can go for between $100 to $200.
-The meat is buttery and rich, with some describing it as a cross between escargot and other sea mollusks like mussels.

 16. Elvish Honey